Riedlingen derailment: Reactions

 In addition to Deutsche Bahn chairman Richard Lutz, several politicians visited the site of the accident, including Winfried Kretschmann, Thomas Strobl, Patrick Schnieder, and Winfried Hermann.
 They expressed their condolences and pledged to support the investigation.
 Chancellor Friedrich Merz, Eisenbahn- und Verkehrsgewerkschaft-chairman Martin Burkert, and the French Railway Workers' Federation also expressed condolences.

-A ecumenical memorial service was held at the Zwiefalten Abbey church, co-led by the Catholic bishop Klaus Krämer and Evangelical bishop Ernst-Wilhelm Gohl.
+An ecumenical memorial service was held at the Zwiefalten Abbey church, co-led by the Catholic bishop Klaus Krämer and Evangelical bishop Ernst-Wilhelm Gohl.
 Politicians Kretschmann, Schnieder, and Hermann were in attendance.

 In mid-August 2025, Federal Minister for Transport Patrick Schnieder announced the early dismissal of Lutz due to the "dramatic situation" of Deutsche Bahn.
 Lutz will continue in his role until a successor is found.
 According to Politico, Schneider said that the decision, agreed upon with Lutz, was part of a "structural and personnel realignment" at Deutsche Bahn.

 Analysis

 Remnants of the landslide that fell onto the tracks, pictured 17 days after the incident.

 Railway engineer Markus Hecht, head of the Department of Rail Vehicles at the Institute of Land and Sea Transport of the Humboldt University of Berlin, criticised Deutsche Bahn.
 He said that the accident would have been mitigated, or perhaps avoided entirely, if the train was equipped with modern cowcatcher.
 During modernisation, the DBAG Class 612 was not fitted with modern cowcatchers, and Hecht argued that such a device could have removed the obstacle.
-He critised German regulations for not requiring upgrades for older trains, and the rail network usage conditions of DB InfraGO, saying that they do not pay enough attention to modern standards.
+He criticised German regulations for not requiring upgrades for older trains, and the rail network usage conditions of DB InfraGO, saying that they do not pay enough attention to modern standards.
 Due to their lack of winter and snow-clearing technology, many German trains are banned from operating in the Netherlands and Austria.
 Hecht also recommended that Deutsche Bahn reinforce the embankments along its lines and specifically prepare for extreme weather events such as heavy rain and snowfall.
 He placed the primary responsibility for the rail accident on Deutsche Bahn.

 Geoscientist Michael Krautblatter, Professor of Slope Movements at the Technical University of Munich, warned of more frequent and more severe landslides in Germany due to heavy rainfall.
 The accident site is located at a geologically unstable stratum, specifically the old glacial deposits from the Riss glaciation on Upper Freshwater Molasse.
-Stablising the slope was possible, but doing so would potentially endanger a large amount of areas.
+Stabilising the slope was possible, but doing so would potentially endanger a large amount of areas.
 The displaced tracks could have been caused by shifts in the track bed caused by the heavy rainfall.
 According to Krautblatter, there are significant railway lines, especially in the Alpine Foreland, that run through unstable terrain and warned of future similar accidents caused by severe weather events.
 He called for improved early warning systems, including monitoring down to the millimetre range.